CCA-Public/digital-archives-manual/guides/ingest.md

 | Store AIP location | "DARK_ARCHIVE_001 aipstore"*** |
 | Store DIP location | "None" |

-*** *Note: Each DARK_ARCHIVE_xxx AIP location is 5TB in size.
-We will fill these sequentually; meaning that when the current bucket is full, this should be changed to "DARK_ARCHIVE_002" and so on as necessary.*
+** *Note: Each DARK_ARCHIVE_xxx AIP location is 5TB in size.
+We will fill these sequentually; meaning that when the current bucket is full this should be changed to "DARK_ARCHIVE_002", then "DARK_ARCHIVE_003", and so on.*

 <a name="processedingestconfig"></a>
 ### Configuration for ingest of "processed" data (Pipeline 2 default)